npedrazzini/npedrazzini.github.io/_pages/researchareas.md

 </figure>

 ## Living with Machines (The Alan Turing Institute)
 Between January 2022 and July 2023 I was Research Associate in the Living with Machines (LwM) <a href="https://livingwithmachines.ac.uk/"><i class="fas fa-external-link-alt"></i></a> project at The Alan Turing Institute.
 The overarching goal of LwM was to investigate the impact of technology on the lives of ordinary people during the Industrial Revolution.
 My job consisted in analyzing a very large amount of (very noisy) historical British newspaper data computationally, with a focus on looking into how language use changed throughout the 19th century as an effect of the socio-political changes following the Industrial Revolution.
-See <a href="/langofmech/">here</a> for an example of results from my research.
+See <a href="/machinesinthemedia/">here</a> for an example of results from my research.

-Also, check out below two episodes of a docuseries on Living with Machines, where my colleages and I talk about collaboration in large interdisciplinary projects in the Humanities and the Language of Mechanization subprojects in which I was involved.
+Also check out below two episodes of a docuseries on Living with Machines, where my colleages and I talk about collaboration in large interdisciplinary projects in the Humanities and the Language of Mechanization subprojects in which I was involved.

 On collaboration: